Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

 </div>

 When I read the data dictionary, them talk say these columns OVA and POT suppose be percentages .
 So I just use one sharp button when be “column from examples “.
-I use am add % for the first row number , this sharp button too know book so e just help me complete the rest , then na to just the data type to percentage.
+I use am add % for the first row number , this sharp button too know book so e just help me complete the rest .Then na to just the data type to percentage.

 | Before | After |
 |--------|-------|